javekk/Model-View-Controller/README.md

-# Two different type of site
 # Model View Controller

+Two different type of size

 Memory serius: meory with time and points